theupshift/chrdev/posts/2020-05-20-Testing-in-Nodejs-by-example-using-the-SOLID-principles.md

 The business logic / user story could say:

 "As a user

 I want to receive an email every week

 So that I can stay up to date with the latest news."

-*This is intentionally a contrived example to reduce the scope*
+*This is intentionally a contrived example to reduce the scope of the exercise*.

+## Topics, Approaches and Tools

+On the technical side, I am going to use the following tools

+- [sinon](https://sinonjs.org/) for easy Test Doubles
+- [ava](https://github.com/avajs/ava) for running the tests
+- MongoDB as an example, but of course the persistence can be changed at your liking
+- [no real email API service](https://github.com/christian-fei/email-newsletter-testing-by-example/blob/master/lib/email.js), to keep it simple

+Concepts discussed below are

+- SOLID principles
+  - Single Responsibility Principle
+  - Open-Closed Principle
+  - Dependency Inversion Principle
+- Reason for a software component to change
+- Test doubles like Spies and Stubs
+- Collaborators in tests
+- User Acceptance tests
+- Unit tests

 # A testable implementation

-## Test driven design / development
+## Test-driven design

-I think it's important to come up with clear collaborators and responsibilities for your internal modules and functions.
+It's important to come up with clear collaborators and responsibilities for your internal modules and functions.

 This comes almost for free if you start your application by test-driving it using TDD.

 > The design emerges and collaborators are your tests will scream if they need a collaborator